percona/pxb-docs/docs/encrypted-innodb-tablespace-backups.md

 }
 ```

-For information on configuring the keyring vault component on the MySQL server, see [Use the keyring vault component].
+For information on configuring the keyring vault component on the MySQL server, see [Use the keyring vault component :octicons-link-external-16:](https://docs.percona.com/percona-server/8.4/use-keyring-vault-component.html).

 #### keyring_file configuration